top of page

 I had the offer of including Kita in my breeding program, but felt very strongly that her behaviour traits would not be a positive inclusion to the Lykos breed.

-The wolfy looking breeds that I know of have reported to have very skittish temperaments, unreliable recalls, separation anxiety and not the best health results.
+Some have skittish temperaments, unreliable recalls and separation anxiety.
 This is not something I wish to see in the Lykos.
 I believe these other breeds need full-time companionship and owners needs to be very experienced in canine and wolf content behaviour.
 Not something really suitable for a family pet.
 People should not just purchase pets for their "look", but make sure priority is put on health and temperament that suits their lifestyle.

 It is my aim to breed dogs of fantastic temperament and health, suitable for a companion/family dog, using only the soundest and suitable breeds possible in body and mind.